Free State of Saxony (Weimar Republic): SPD split

-The political and economic situations in Saxony stabilized beginning in 1924, as it did in Germany as a whole.
+The political and economic situations in Saxony stabilized beginning in 1924, as they did in Germany as a whole.
 Unique to Saxony was the split in the SPD that took place in 1926.
 Alfred Fellisch's SPD government lasted only until the end of 1923, at which point it resigned after a vote of no confidence introduced by the DDP, which had initially supported it.
 Max Heldt of the SPD then formed a coalition of the SPD, DDP and the right-of-center German People's Party (DVP).
 The coalition government quickly became unpopular among the rank-and-file of the SPD, many of whom still wanted to work with the KPD.
 At a 1924 SPD conference, the participants voted to end the three-party cooperation.
 The Landtag deputies who ignored the decision – a total of 23 out of 40 – were expelled from the party beginning in November 1924.
 They responded by forming the Old Social Democratic Party (ASPD) on 6 June 1926.
 The party rapidly moved away from viewing itself as the moderate wing of the SPD and began to take a "proletarian nationalist" ideological stance that was in contrast to the "internationalist" and "anti-state" SPD.
 It won 4.2% of the votes in the 1926 Landtag election, giving it four seats in the assembly.
 The party continued to form part of the coalition government until the election of 1929.
 It dissolved itself in July 1932; most of its members returned to the SPD.